-The registration of any Series 2020C Bond may be transferred only upon the books of the District kept by the Bond Registrar, by the owner thereof, in person or by the owner's attorney duly authorized in writing, upon surrender of such Series 2020C Bond at the designated office of the Bond Registrar accompanied by a written instrument of transfer satisfactory to the Bond Registrar and duly executed by the owner or by the owner's duly authorized attorney.
-Any Series 2020C Bond may be exchanged at the designated office of the Bond Registrar for new Series 2020C Bonds of any authorized denomination and of the same aggregate principal amount and maturity as the surrendered Series 2020C Bond.
-The Bond Registrar will not charge for any new bond issued upon any transfer or exchange, but may require the owner requesting such exchange to pay any tax, fee or other governmental charge required to be paid with respect to such exchange or transfer.
-Neither the District nor the Bond Registrar is required (a) to exchange or transfer any Bond during the period commencing on the fifteenth day of the month preceding an interest payment date and ending on such interest payment date, or during the period commencing fifteen days prior to the date of any selection of Series 2020C Bonds to be redeemed and ending on the day after the mailing of the notice of redemption, or (b) to transfer or exchange any Series 2020C Bond called for redemption.
+The registration of any Series 2020 Note may be transferred only upon the books of the District kept by the Registrar, by the owner thereof, in person or by his or her attorney duly authorized in writing, upon surrender of such Series 2020 Note at the designated office of the Registrar accompanied by a written instrument of transfer satisfactory to the Registrar and duly executed by the owner or by his or her duly authorized attorney.
+Any Bond may be exchanged at the designated office of the Registrar for new Series 2020 Notes of any authorized denominations and of the same aggregate principal amount of Series 2020 Notes as the surrendered Series 2020 Note.
+The Registrar will not charge for any new bond issued upon any transfer or exchange, but may require the owner requesting such exchange to pay any tax, fee or other governmental charge required to be paid with respect to such exchange or transfer.
+Neither the District nor the Registrar is required to exchange or transfer any Bond during the period commencing on the fifteenth day of the month preceding an interest payment date and ending on such interest payment date.